-A golden moment at Houston Ballet's 50th anniversary ball at Wortham Theater Center in February before the curtain fell on the performing arts groups.
+Even Houston Ballet's 50th anniversary ball at Wortham Theater Center was short on program and long on fun.
 (Photo by Alida Bonifaz)

 Jim Jordan & Shawn Stephens (Photo by Wilson Parish)

 Sverre & Carrie Brandsberg-Dahl (Photo by Wilson Parish)